Kingsville, Victoria

 Kingsville is a small suburb nestled primarily between West Footscray and Yarraville, and is often considered to be a part of one or the other.
 The suburb forms a right-angled triangle, bounded in the east by Williamstown Road, in the south by Somerville Road, with Geelong Road as the hypotenuse.

 History

 Kingsville was the original name for the entire West Yarraville region.
 This region was later renamed either Yarraville (south of Somerville Road) or West Footscray (north of Somerville Road), with South Kingsville retaining its original name.

+In 1853, pastoralist Thomas Chirnside purchased 89 acres in the Parish of Cut Paw Paw, County of Bourke, which is now the suburb of Kingsville.

 Kingsville Post Office opened on 1 January 1915.